kg4zow/remarkable.jms1.info/src/introduction.md

 # Introduction

 I am the owner of four [reMarkable tablets](https://remarkable.com/) - one rM1, two rM2's, and now an rMPP.
 The first one arrived on 2023-06-27.
-Currently I'm in the process of migrating from the original rM2 to the rMPP as my "primary" tablet, while the others are being used for experimentation (so I can try things which might be dangerous, without any risk to my real notes).
+I'm using the original rM2 as my "primary" tablet, while the others are being used for experimentation (so I can try things which might be dangerous, without any risk to my real notes).

 I'm using this site as a way to record the information I learn about them, and the things I do to customize them.
 I'm doing this for two reasons: